 The larger the turtle that you keep, the more dangerous they potentially become and not only because of diseases.
 Turtles can give a nasty bite if they want to, and they have powerful legs with sharp claws that can cause damage too.
 While handling a turtle regularly is not recommended, handling of some kind is inevitable, either to clean their enclosure or check on their health.

 The most popular turtle in the pet trade, the Red-Eared Slider, is an expert escape artist.
 For this reason and since owners who cannot keep up with the responsibility of owning one often let them free, they are one of the most invasive turtle species in the world.
 This can be devastating to native turtle species because they can compete for resources and potentially carry diseases, which may lead to a steep decline in native species.

-With the right care, turtles can live for at least 30 years in captivity and have been known to live for up to 70 in some cases and even longer, depending on the species.
+With the right care, turtles can live for at least 30 years as pets and have been known to live for up to 70 or longer in some cases, depending on the species.
 This is a massive commitment, and their complicated, expensive, and time-consuming care requirements will need to be maintained for many decades.

 Do Turtles Make Good Pets?